Menu

 Dogs, monkeys, rodents (such as rats) and birds can have a variety of pathogens, such as rabies and bird flu.

-• Don't approach or touch animals unnecessarily.
+• Do not approach or touch animals unnecessarily.

 3.After returning to Japan…